 Richard Burch - Network Administrator - SharePoint DataCenter Operations

 Lee Harrington - Information Security and Digital Forensics Student

 Email Steve at: shailey @ edcc.edu

-As of 2016, Steve Hailey will be an Information Technology veteran of thirty-three years, with twenty-six years of experience developing and delivering technical training.
-Steve has thirty years of data recovery experience, and has been providing information security and digital forensics services professionally for nineteen years.
+As of 2017, Steve Hailey will be an Information Technology veteran of thirty-four years, with twenty-seven years of experience developing and delivering technical training.
+Steve has thirty-one years of data recovery experience, and has been providing information security and digital forensics services professionally for twenty years.
 He is an internationally recognized information security and digital forensics expert, and has provided training in digital forensics for law enforcement agencies and the judiciary throughout the world.

 He currently serves as a digital forensics and information security Subject Matter Expert for the military, providing training in ethical hacking techniques as well as smart phone and computer forensics.
 He is the founder and former President of the Washington State High Technology Crime Investigation Association, and was formerly Vice President of the Digital Forensics Certification Board.

 Steve has performed work and conducted training in the fields of computer networking, information security, and digital forensics for Fortune 100 companies, several law firms, the federal government, various law enforcement agencies, and several colleges and universities.
 He is actively involved with developing and delivering training in digital forensics and information security to members of city, state, and federal law enforcement agencies.
 Steve has also served as an instructor and Subject Matter Expert for Texas A & M University, developing information security curriculum for them.